Canoe & Kayak Trails in Florida

 - Location: Islamorada, FL

-- Best For: Beginners and history lovers.
+- Best For: Beginners on calm days and history lovers.

 17. John Pennekamp Coral Reef State Park